Manslaughter charge: Disabled woman failed to call 911 immediately after falling on baby in Brooklyn Center home

 A 39-year-old woman failed to call 911 or immediately alert anyone in the crucial moments after she fell on a baby in a Brooklyn Center home and inflicted head injuries that proved fatal days later, according to prosecutors.

-Stephanie M. Walker, of Minneapolis, was charged Tuesday in Hennepin County District Court with second-degree manslaughter in connection with injuring a 13-week-old boy as she held the child while going down a flight of stairs on Dec.
-12 in 6300 block of N. Orchard Avenue.
+Stephanie M. Walker of Minneapolis was charged Tuesday in Hennepin County District Court with second-degree manslaughter in connection with injuring a 13-week-old boy as she held the child while going down a flight of stairs Dec.
+12 in the 6300 block of N. Orchard Avenue.

 D'Juan Duprea Lee Anderson Jr. died Dec.
-14 from multiple skull fractures and severe brain swelling, the felony complaint read.
+14 from skull fractures and severe brain swelling, the felony complaint said.

-Walker remains jailed in lieu of $150,000 bail ahead of a court appearance Wednesday afternoon.
+Walker remains jailed in lieu of $150,000 bail before a court appearance Wednesday afternoon.
 Court records do not show an attorney for her.

-Prosecutors noted that because of the delay in alerting authorities doctors missed out on a better opportunity to treat the D'Juan's severe head injuries.
+Prosecutors noted that because of the delay in alerting authorities, doctors missed out on a better opportunity to treat D'Juan's severe head injuries.

 According to police and the criminal complaint:

 D'Juan was being watched for the weekend by a woman who said she was the foster mother to the child's mother.
-There were three adults in all in the home at the time, and police described them as extended family members.
+Three adults were in the home at the time, and police described them as extended family members.

 Shortly after 7 p.m. on Dec.
 12, the foster mother wanted to go to the store and gave in to Walker's pleas to take over watching D'Juan despite concerns about Walker's difficulty walking and standing because of severe arthritis.

+The investigation found that anywhere from 30 to 45 minutes passed between when Walker fell on the baby and the child stopped breathing.

-Police were called to the home, located the badly injured child and provided lifesaving measures before he was taken by emergency medical responders to a nearby hospital.
-Walker told the officers on the scene that she didn't know how D'Juan was injured.
+Calls from the home alerted police, who provided lifesaving measures before the baby was taken by emergency medical responders to a hospital.
+Walker told the officers she didn't know how D'Juan was injured.

 After the boy died two days later, Walker told police she picked up D'Juan and headed downstairs to check on her son even though "she would not normally hold a baby while standing due to the issues with her legs," the complaint read.

-A child abuse pediatrician said that had D'Juan received prompt attention, doctors could have had a better chance at treating his injuries.
-The investigation found that anywhere from 30 to 45 minutes passed from when Walker fell on the baby until the child stopped breathing.
+A child-abuse pediatrician said that had D'Juan received prompt attention, doctors could have had a better chance at treating his injuries.

 Paul Walsh • 612-673-4482